 The next process of business research entails analyzing the collected primary and secondary source of information for key findings and developing relevant marketing strategies based on the same.
 These key findings could be used to make or change strategies in any one or all of the following areas:

-Changing the features of a product or service or
+- Changing the features of a product or service

 Though most of the business research process undertaken by businesses ends with concrete decision making, it is still an ongoing evolving process for most business houses.
 This is mainly because collecting information, analyzing data and getting feedback from customers will only help a business to sustain in the long run as just like technological changes even consumer preferences keeps changing every now and then.